 AdSense works in different ways depending on the platform.
 When it comes to blogs, generally, the creator only makes money if a customer clicks on the ad.
 On YouTube, it varies, somewhat depending on whether or not the viewer clicks on the ad but, even if they don’t, the creator still makes money if the ad was shown at all.
 In recent years, AdSense has largely cracked down on which influencers are eligible to make money off of their program, causing revenue to drastically decline.

-These days, sponsorships and collaborations are responsible for the majority of revenue that content creators receive, making the number of followers an influencer has more relevant than ever.
-Brands search for influencers because they have become a new form of celebrity and often collaborate with other celebrities like singers, actors, and reality stars on their own platforms.
+These days, sponsorships and collaborations are responsible for the majority of revenue that content creators receive, highlighting a key trend in influencer marketing.
+This trend underscores the increasing relevance of an influencer's follower count.
+Brands, keen on tapping into these influencer marketing trends, search for influencers who have become a new form of celebrity and often collaborate with other celebrities like singers, actors, and reality stars on their own platforms.
 Some argue that influencers are becoming even more popular than traditional celebrities due to the number of trust people have with influencers and how well they relate.
 More often than not, content creators grant their followers access into their private lives where little to nothing is off-limits, often showcasing things that only their closest friends and family would see.
 This lets their followers feel like they know them personally with influencers often referring to their followers as their friends or even family.

 Because of their massive popularity and ability to generate hundreds of thousands of followers or more, brands know that if an influencer advertises something they claim to like, they are almost guaranteed to have a sudden influx of sales.
 A brand could spend a couple of thousand dollars on a brand deal with an influencer and rake in tens of thousands of dollars in revenue as a result.
 Brands do need to keep in mind that the more popular the influencer, the more cash they’re going to have to fork over – companies have been known to pay in the hundreds of thousands for a popular influencer’s endorsement.